oqe/varanto/INSTRUCTIONS.md

 ##### 2.2.1 Download MSigDB_Collection

-Download/update the MSigDB Collections (http://software.broadinstitute.org/gsea/msigdb/collections.jsp)[http://software.broadinstitute.org/gsea/msigdb/collections.jsp] by downloading the files to */varanto/downloaded_content/MSigDB_Collections_v<version number>* (<version number> meaning your current version).
+Download/update the MSigDB Collections (http://software.broadinstitute.org/gsea/msigdb/collections.jsp)[http://software.broadinstitute.org/gsea/msigdb/collections.jsp] by downloading the files to */varanto/downloaded_content/MSigDB_Collections_<version number>/.
 Also check the release notes for the downloads.

 <strong>You only need to download the gene symbols files.</strong> File extensions for these are .gmt.

 ##### 2.2.2 Prepare MSigDB_Collection

 Update/create a tab-delimited listing of the previous step's downloaded MSigDB files' paths, listing one path per line and give each path a "name" separated by tab (on the same line).
-Save this text file to */varanto/data/MSigDB_Collections_v<version number>.txt*.
+Save this text file to */varanto/data/MSigDB_Collections_<version number>.txt*.
 For example:

     /varanto/downloaded_data/MSigDB_Collections_v6.0/h.all.v6.0.symbols.gmt H_hallmark
     /varanto/downloaded_data/MSigDB_Collections_v6.0/c1.all.v6.0.symbols.gmt    C1_positional